County Vital Records Office Reference

 Complimentary VA certificates are available from Minnesota vital records offices.
 The VA certificates help families and veterans to present claims to United States Veterans Administration or in connection with any veteran’s organization or the Department of Veterans Affairs.
 The requester must complete an application and show acceptable identification to obtain one or more VA certificates.
-Note: The requester must “write in” the request for a VA birth certificate on the application.

 VA certificates are available to:

 - The surviving spouse or next of kin of a veteran

 - Service officers of veteran's organizations chartered by the U.S. Congress or the Department of Veterans Affairs